About the Scholarship

 The Bryant and Roseanne Fersner Scholars Program is established in honor of Rev. Bryant Fersner, the long-time pastor of the First Baptist Church of Kershaw, SC, and his beloved wife, Roseanne.
 The scholarship will support qualified students who plan to pursue full-time study in ministry and provide financial assistance to enhance the ability of students to achieve their academic goals and develop skills needed to serve the body of Christ in every community.

 Donors contributing to the scholarship will receive a formal receipt and an acknowledgment note will be mailed to Rev. Bryant and Roseanne Fersner.
-Know that Rev. and Mrs. Fersner are honored by your gift as are the deserving students who will receive this scholarship.
+Know that the Fersner’s are honored by your gift as are the deserving students who will receive this scholarship.
 All contributions will be placed in an endowment with the annual interest being used for the scholarships.

 Contributions to The Bryant and Roseanne Fersner Scholars Program can be made via cash, check, credit card, stocks and bonds, pledges, trusts, bequests, or online through the secured payment portal.
 If paying by check, please make payable to NGU, designate for the Bryant and Roseanne Fresner Scholars Program, and mail to NGU Development Office, PO Box 1892, Tigerville, SC 29688.
 Your gift is tax-deductible.